Kim Dae-yoong

-Kim Dae-Yoong (also Kim Dae-Ung, 김 대웅; born February 18, 1988, in Seoul) is a South Korean sport shooter.
+Kim Dae-yoong (born February 18, 1988, in Seoul) is a South Korean sport shooter.
 He won a bronze medal in the men's rapid fire pistol at the 2012 ISSF World Cup series in Munich, Germany, with a total score of 585 points and a bonus of 25 from the final, earning him a spot on the South Korean team for the Olympics.
 Kim is also a member of the shooting team for KB Kookmin Bank Club, and is coached and trained by Son Sang-Won.

 Kim represented South Korea at the 2012 Summer Olympics in London, where he competed in the men's 25 m rapid fire pistol.
 Kim scored a total of 579 targets (290 on the first stage and 289 on the second) and a bonus of 20 inner tens in the qualifying rounds by one point behind Czech shooter and two-time Olympian Martin Strnad, finishing only in tenth place.